weiyuet/hdb-resale-flat-prices/README.md

 ![](https://github.com/weiyuet/hdb-resale-flat-prices/blob/main/figures/hdb-resale-flat-prices-lease-decay.png)

 ## Town Premium
+The location of a flat is important.
 People are willing to pay a substantial premium for a flat in the Downtown Core/Central Area.
 Highly coveted areas like the Central Area, Queenstown and Bukit Merah show a long tail, indicating an open-ended premium ceiling.
 Non-mature towns like Choa Chu Kang and Jurong West tend to have a more tightly clustered plot indicating less variance in prices.
 ![](https://github.com/weiyuet/hdb-resale-flat-prices/blob/main/figures/hdb-resale-flat-prices-town-premium.png)

 ## Floor Premium